 Throughout history, the field of architecture has often been dominated by male figures.
-However, there have also been numerous talented and successful famous female architects who have made significant contributions to the industry.
+However, there have of course also been numerous talented and successful famous female architects who have made significant contributions to the profession.

-In this list, we will highlight some of the most famous female architects (that are not mentioned above) from around the world, showcasing their innovative designs and influential careers.
+In this list, we highlight some of the most famous female architects from around the world, showcasing their innovative designs and influential careers.

 From pioneers in the early 20th century to contemporary trailblazers, these women have made a lasting impact on the field of architecture and continue to inspire future generations of female architects.

 Famous female architects

 Jeanne Gang is the head of Studio Gang, an architecture and urban design company.
 Her architecture style focuses on fostering connections between people and the built environment, where she sees her work as a means of driving change.

 This can be seen in her Polis station concept that aims to enhance the relationship between civilians and law enforcement by combining police stations with community recreational centers.
 One of the standout projects from this firm is the Aqua Tower in Chicago, which adds a unique and dynamic presence to the city’s skyline.

 Gang is a pioneer in the creation of texturally interesting and dynamic building facades that add rhythm and movement to the urban landscape.

 Her Writers Theatre in Glencoe, Illinois received both a Popular and Jury A+Award in 2017.
 The complex, which includes rehearsal spaces, public areas, and a main performance space, celebrates the idea that theatre is a communal experience.